 Botanically, beet is a tuberous taproot belonging to the major Amaranthaceae family, in the subfamily of Betoideae.
 Its scientific name is Beta vulgaris.
 Sugar beet, Mangelwurzel, and Swiss chard are other close members of the Betoideae subfamily.

 |Beets with green tops.|

 Beta vulgaris plant is a cool season crop and grows best under organic-rich, loamy, well-drained soil.
 Root-beet is an underground fleshy taproot from which leaves emerge directly from its crown with long, stem-like petioles.

 The beet plant reaches about 1 to 2 feet in height.
-Depending upon the cultivar type, its long-petioled leaves may feature pink, light green, white and crimson red veins and broad, deep-green succulent leaves.
-Its top-greens most sought-after while young, tender and crispy.
+Depending upon the cultivar type, its long-petioled leaves may feature pink, light green, white, and crimson red veins and broad, deep-green succulent leaves.
+Its top-green most sought-after while young, tender, and crispy.

-Just as in the case of beetroot, its top greens too are a good source of the phytochemical compound, glycine betaine (Trimethylglycine).
+Just as in the case of beetroot, its top greens are also a good source of the phytochemical compound, glycine betaine (Trimethylglycine).
 Betaine has the property of lowering homocysteine level in the blood, especially in persons with homocystinuria, a kind of inherited homocysteine metabolism disease.
-Homocysteine is one of highly toxic metabolite which promotes platelet clot as well as atherosclerotic plaque formation inside the blood vessels.
+Homocysteine is of highly toxic metabolite that promotes platelet clot as well as atherosclerotic plaque formation inside the blood vessels.
 An excessive amount of this compound in the blood can damage blood vessels resulting in the development of coronary heart disease (CHD), stroke, and peripheral vascular diseases.

-Zeaxanthin, an important dietary carotenoid, absorbed selectively into the retinal macula lutea in the eyes, where it thought to provide antioxidant and protective UV light-filtering functions.
-Thus, it helps prevent retinal detachment and offer protection against "age-related macular degeneration related macular degeneration disease" (ARMD) in the older adults.
+Zeaxanthin, an important dietary carotenoid, is absorbed selectively into the retinal macula lutea in the eyes, where it is thought to provide antioxidant and protective UV light-filtering functions.
+Thus, it helps prevent retinal detachment and offers protection against "age-related macular degeneration related macular degeneration disease" (ARMD) in older adults.

 The top greens are excellent sources of vitamin-A; 100 g leaves provide 6,326 IU or 211% of RDA.
-Vitamin-A required for maintaining healthy mucosa and skin and is essential for vision.
-The diet rich in this vitamin has been found to be effective in the protection against lung and oral cavity cancers.
+Vitamin A required for maintaining healthy mucosa and skin and is essential for vision.
+A diet rich in this vitamin has been found to be effective in the protection against lung and oral cavity cancers.